 Success story #1: B2B gets 90% more leads per month

-This wireless communication provider was suffering from a lack of traffic and leads from organic search and social media.
+This wireless communication provider suffered from a lack of traffic and leads from organic search and social media.
 Yodelpop enacted a simple and effective content, design, and social media strategy in partnership with the client.
 In the the first two years, we focused on:

 In the first two years, Yodelpop helped this client increase leads by 55% (year one) and 90% (year two) from organic traffic and social media.